openlawlibrary/taf/docs/repo-creation-and-update-util.md

 new repository is only be meant to be used for testing, use `--test` flag.
 This will create a special target file called `test-auth-repo`.

 ### `repo update`

 Update and validate local authentication repository and target repositories.
 Remote authentication's repository url and its filesystem path need to be specified when calling this command.
-If the authentication repository and the target repositories are in the same root directory, locations of the target repositories are calculated based on the authentication repository's path.
+If the authentication repository and the target repositories are in the same root directory, locations of the target repositories are calculated based on the authentication repository's path, using `--clients-auth-path`.
 If that is not the case, it is necessary to redefine this default value using the `--clients-library-dir` option.
 Names of target repositories (as defined in repositories.json) are appended to the root path thus defining the location of each target repository.
 If names of target repositories